Verena Schäffer: Political career

 In 2004, Schäffer joined the Green Youth and the Green Party, and founded the local branch of the Young Greens in Witten.
 In November 2005, she was elected to the state executive committee of the Green Youth NRW, where she served as the state executive committee spokesperson from November 2006 to May 2010.
 In the local elections on 30 August 2009, she was elected to the Witten City Council and the Ennepe-Ruhr-Kreis Council.
 She resigned from the district council after the state election in May 2010.

 In the state elections of 2010, 2012, 2017 und 2022, she ran as a direct candidate in the constituency of Ennepe-Ruhr-Kreis II and received 15.6% (2010), 15.8% (2012), 8.8% (2017) and 22.0% (2022) of the first votes.
 In each case, she entered the state parliament via the Green Party's state list.
 In the 15th legislative period, she was the youngest member of the state parliament.
 From August 2012 to May 2017, she was deputy chairwoman, and from May 2017 to October 2020, parliamentary secretary of the parliamentary group.

-On 26 October 2020, she was elected, together with Josefine Pau, as the new parliamentary group leader of the Green Party in the state parliament.
+On 26 October 2020, she was elected, together with Josefine Paul, as the new parliamentary group leader of the Green Party in the state parliament.
 Her focus in the parliamentary group is on domestic policy and right-wing extremism.
 She is a full member of the Committee on Internal Affairs, the Subcommittee on Personnel, the Budget and Finance Committee, the Committee on Women, Equality and Emancipation, and the Control Committee pursuant to Section 23 of the North Rhine-Westphalia Constitutional Protection Act.
 She is also the spokesperson for the State Parliament's Committee on Internal Affairs.

+In January 2026 Josefine Paul resigned as Minister for Children, Youth, Family, Equality, Asylum and Integration of North Rhine-Westphalia and on 27 January Verena Schäffer was designated by Minister-President Hendrik Wüst to replace her.
+She took the oath of office on 28 January 2026.